PengfeiSun321/ns3_simulation/README.md

-for network simulation data synthesis, which used for LLM model training.
+for network data synthesis, which used for LLM model training.